 The above information is made available to the public by posting this waiver application on the West Virginia Department of Health and Human Resources, Bureau for Medical Services website for a 30 day comment period.
-Notices of this public comment period were published in the state's largest newspaper, sent to TBW providers to be shared with members and posted in prominent place in the office of the TBIW provider and posted on the WVDHHR FaceBook page.
+Notices of this public comment period sent to TBW providers to be shared with members and posted in prominent place in the office of the TBIW provider and posted on the WVDHHR website, FaceBook and Twitter page.
 The CMS approved TBIW application is posted on the BMS website for future reference.